Workers’ Comp Attorneys Westminster, MD

 With respect to settlement options, a case can be settled “full and final,” settled by “stipulation,” or settled at a hearing before the Workers’ Compensation Commission.
 When a case is settled “full and final,” the case is closed forever and the claimant is not entitled to any future benefits of any kind.
 Typically, the claimant will be awarded more money in exchange for closing his/her case permanently.
 When a case is closed by “stipulation,” or after a hearing, the case can be reopened in the future to allow for future benefits.
 If a claimant’s disability increases or needs additional medical treatment, the claim can be reopened.
 There is, however, certain statute of limitation periods that apply to re-opening the claim.

 Don’t take any chances with your future.
-Call us for your FREE consultation.
+Call our Westminster MD workers comp attorneys for your FREE consultation.